-JOB PLACEMENT
+CAREER PLANNING AND JOB PLACEMENT

-The Counseling Center also provides a job placement service.
-Through the service you can learn about job openings and how to conduct a job search.
+The Counseling and Career Center provides a career planning and job placement service.
+Through this service you can participate in career exploration and learn how to conduct a job search, including application preparation, resume writing, and interviewing techniques, assisted by trained personnel who are knowledgeable about current labor market information.